claudioametrano/metab_metag_db/README.md

 ![wetlab](/images/wetlab.png)

 #### 3- Data analysis
-This is an overview from [QIIME2](https://amplicon-docs.qiime2.org/en/latest/explanations/conceptual-overview.html) website, but most of these steps are similar no matter what pipeline you select to carry out your analyses
+This is an overview from [QIIME2](https://amplicon-docs.qiime2.org/en/latest/explanations/conceptual-overview.html) website, but most of these steps are similar no matte what pipeline you select!
 ![qiime](/images/qiime_flow.png)
-We are not going to produce our own data this time (it takes quite a bit... and a molecular biology lab), we will instead start from metabarcoding data produced for a recent progect.
+We are not going to produce our own data this time, we will instead start from metabarcoding data produced for this project: [Meilander et al. 2024](https://arxiv.org/abs/2411.04148), which is also the most recent QIIME2 tutorial dataset.

 ### ...
 Let's begin
 ![miramare](/images/miramare.png)
-The dataset is a toy version (down-sampled to 10%) of an actual experiment.
+The dataset is a toy version of an actual experiment.
-We are going to use one of the library produced to assess prokaryotic diversity in a coastal subtidal environment.
+We are going to use one of the library produced made to assess prokaryotic diversity in coastal environment.

 ### Needed files: